comparison

 Overview

 Shopify Flow and Zapier serve different automation scopes for ecommerce businesses.
 Shopify Flow is a native automation tool built into the Shopify platform, available free on Shopify Plus plans and as an app on Advanced plans.
-Zapier is a general-purpose automation platform connecting 7,000+ applications.
-As of April 2026, Shopify powers over 4.4 million active stores, and Zapier connects over 7,000 apps with 2.2 million businesses.
+Zapier is a general-purpose automation platform connecting 9,000+ applications.
+As of April 2026, Shopify powers over 4.4 million active stores, and Zapier connects over 9,000 apps used by 3 million+ businesses (as of July 2026).
 The choice depends on whether automation needs are Shopify-centric or span multiple platforms.

 Feature Comparison